Towards a Fully Automated Differential $\text{NNLO}_\text{EW}$ Generator for Lepton Colliders: Conclusion

 In this work we have presented the first fully automated matching based on the YFS theorem for lepton colliders, with complete control over the \NLOEW terms and automated double-real and real-virtual corrections which arise in the \NNLOEW predications.
 We emphasize that the inclusion of double-virtual corrections is possible when such calculations become more automated and we stress that we have provided the framework in which the IR subtraction of such amplitudes can be performed automatically.
 These corrections have been implemented in the \Sherpa generator, allowing us to provide highly accurate predictions for phenomenological studies at lepton colliders.
 We have shown that our automated subtraction scheme works across a variety of processes with different final state multiplicities, by including example results from our interface to the \Griffin package.

 We also showed that our subtraction method preserves the resonance structure of the process in question at the level of the amplitude squared, without the need to resort to the CEEX approach of an amplitude-level subtraction.
 While we find good agreement with the \csew subtraction, the \yfsnlo approach significantly reduces the number of negative weights we have in the event record.
 This reduction combined with other high-performance improvements in \Sherpa~\cite{Bothmann:2022thx,Campbell:2021vlt,Bothmann:2023siu,Bothmann:2020ywa,Gao:2020zvv,Bothmann:2023gew} allows to tentatively assume that there will not be a computational bottleneck for \Sherpa at future lepton colliders for high precision simulations.
+We anticipate that the features described in this work will be made public in an upcoming release of the \Sherpa generator.